 Abstract

-Reliability is a fundamental requirement in any microprocessor design to guarantee correct execution over its lifetime.
-The design rules related to reliability depends on the process technology being used and the expected operational conditions of the device.
-The use of advanced process technologies (28nm and below) imposes highly challenging design rules in order to meet reliability requirements.
-Such design-for-reliability rules have become a major burden on the VLSI implementation flow due to their severe physical constraints.
+Reliability is a fundamental requirement in any microprocessor to guarantee correct execution over its lifetime.
+The design rules related to reliability depend on the process technology being used and the expected operating conditions of the device.
+To meet reliability requirements, advanced process technologies (28 nm and below) impose highly challenging design rules.
+Such design-for-reliability rules have become a major burden on the flow of VLSI implementation because of the severe physical constraints they impose.

-The focus of this paper is on one of the major critical factors that affect semiconductor reliability, Electro-migration (EM).
-EM is the aging process of on-die wires and vias.
-It is induced by an excessive current flow that can potentially result in damaged wires and may also have a significant impact on the IC clock frequency.
-EM has a comprehensive global effect since it impacts wires that may reside inside the standard or custom logical cell, between logical cells, inside memory elements, and within wires that interconnect functional blocks.
+This paper focuses on electromigration (EM), which is one of the major critical factors affecting semiconductor reliability.
+EM is the aging process of on-die wires and vias and is induced by excessive current flow that can damage wires and may also significantly impact the integrated-circuit clock frequency.
+EM exerts a comprehensive global effect on devices because it impacts wires that may reside inside the standard or custom logical cells, between logical cells, inside memory elements, and within wires that interconnect functional blocks.

-So far, designimplementation flows (synthesis and place-androute) detect the EMreliability rules violations and attempted to solve them; this paper proposes a new approach that suggests to enhance these flows with an EM-aware architecture.
-This study shows that our solution can relax EM design efforts in microprocessors and extend their lifetime by x2 or higher.
-This work demonstrates this new approach for modern micro-processors, though the principals and ideas can be adopted to other use-cases as well.
+The design-implementation flow (synthesis and place-and-route) currently detects violations of EM-reliability rules and attempts to solve them.
+In contrast, this paper proposes an approach to enhance these flows by using EM-aware architecture.
+The results show that the proposed solution can relax EM design efforts in microprocessors and more than double microprocessor lifetime.
+This work demonstrates this proposed approach for modern microprocessors, although the principals and ideas can be adapted to other cases as well.

 Introduction

-Chip reliability is an essential design requirement that is crucial to assure the correct functionality of a semiconductor integrated circuit (IC).
-Chip vendors are required to provide for every product, e.g., processor, a guaranteed minimum lifetime, that depends on its reliability prediction.
-To meet these reliability requirements, a design-for-reliability methodology was developed.
-Unfortunately, it is a highly complicated process since it depends on the expected workload, the process technology, the operating voltage, and temperature (PVT) conditions.
-As part of the design-for-reliability methodology of modern processors, a workflow is defined [15, 16, 20] that aims to guarantee a minimum lifetime of the product under a specified workload, aka mission profile.
-The need for high reliability is becoming more crucial recently as a result of the use of new advanced process technologies and the use of new applications such as compute-intensive infrastructures, e.g. autonomous cars, datacenter computing, cloud computing, lifesupport systems etc.
+Chip reliability is an essential design requirement and is crucial to assure the correct functionality of a semiconductor integrated circuit (IC).
+For every product (e.g., processor), chip vendors are required to guarantee a minimum lifetime, which depends on a reliability prediction for each chip.
+To meet these reliability requirements, a design-for-reliability methodology was developed that, unfortunately, is highly complicated because it depends on the expected workload, the process technology, the operating voltage, and the temperature.
+As part of the design-for-reliability methodology of modern processors, a workflow is defined [15, 16, 20] that aims to guarantee a minimum product lifetime under a specified workload (i.e., the mission profile).
+Given the use of new advanced process technologies and new applications such as computation-intensive infrastructures (e.g., autonomous cars, data-center computing, cloud computing, life-support systems, etc.), the need for high reliability has recently heightened.

-Electro-migration (EM) has become one of the most influential factors on modern systems reliability.
-This is due to the shrinking VLSI technology dimensions, the increasing density of logical elements and the challenging operating conditions of voltage and temperature.
-EM is a phenomenon related to wires and vias reliability in integrated circuits.
-It is induced by an excessive current flow that can potentially damage a physical device.
-Such a damage may cause either reduction of wires conductivity or a wire disconnect.
-Both can result in reliability concerns.
-In this work, we focus on the impact of the EM on on-chip wires vias that reside inside logical cells or memory elements; or used as interconnects between logical cells or functional units.
+The shrinking dimensions of VLSI technology, the increasing density of logical elements, and the challenging voltage and temperature operating conditions combine today to make electromigration (EM) one of the most influential factors affecting the reliability of modern systems.
+EM is a phenomenon related to the reliability of wires and vias in integrated circuits and is caused by excessive current flow that can potentially damage a physical device.
+Such damage may either reduce a wire’s conductivity or cause wire disconnect, both of which lead to reliability concerns.
+In this work, we focus on how EM affects on-chip wires and vias that reside inside logical cells or memory elements or are used as interconnects between logical cells or functional units.